 Can something that does not exist begin to exist and if it didn’t exist at one time and then did, how can that be so?
 If would have had to exist prior to exploding into being, right?

-We don’t know whether or not something that does not exist can begin to exist.
-Asking how, when we don’t even know one way or the other if it’s possible, is as useless as a wedding band on Tiger Woods’ finger.
+Yes, something that did not exist can begin to exist.
+You and I are good examples.
+Asking how, makes as much sense as a wedding band on Tiger Woods’ finger.
 The problem here, is that you want an answer despite the fact that we don’t actually have one… yet.

 Wanna know what else we didn’t have answers for, for a long time?